Her writing and storytelling work is grounded in:

 Her work is shaped not only by formal study but by long-term apprenticeship and ceremony with traditional medicine carriers from Lakota, Mexica, Quechua, Hawaiian, Chinese, West African, and Indian traditions.
 These teachings are held with humility and expressed through her own lived synthesis rather than as representation of any single lineage.

 A mother of two children born at home in two different countries and recovery from illness and domestic violence has deepened her commitment to women’s sovereignty, agency, and embodied self-trust.
-These experiences inform the compassion, social justice and steadiness she brings to both institutional documentation and individual manuscript development.
+These experiences inform the compassion, social justice and steadiness she brings to both institutional documentation and individual memoir and manuscript development.

 Projects